Plastic Penny

 Plastic Penny were a British 1960s pop band, formed in November 1967 before splitting up in August 1969.
-The group had one hit single early in 1968: the song "Everything I Am".
+The group had one hit single early in 1968: "Everything I Am".
 Most of the members went on to greater fame with other bands or in session work.

 Career

-Most of their material was psychedelic pop, with leanings towards a prog rock sound on some of the band's album tracks.
-The majority of the material was written by three of the band members: Brian Keith, Paul Raymond, and Tony Murray.
-Keith later left the band, leaving it a quartet, and Raymond took over lead vocals.
-Plastic Penny's output was released on the Page One Records.
-The band appeared at the first Isle of Wight Festival, held on 31 August 1968.
+Most of the band's material was psychedelic pop, with leanings towards a prog rock sound.
+The majority of the material was written by Brian Keith, Paul Raymond, and Tony Murray.
+Keith left the band, and Raymond took over lead vocals.
+Plastic Penny's output was released on the Page One Records; the band appeared at the first Isle of Wight Festival, on 31 August 1968.

-"Everything I Am" reached a high of number six in the UK Singles Chart.
+"Everything I Am" reached number six in the UK Singles Chart and number 30 in Canada.
 The song, enhanced with a string arrangement, was a slow ballad version of a song originally recorded by the Box Tops.
 It was written by Spooner Oldham and Dan Penn.
-Their follow-up singles, such as the Bill Martin/Phil Coulter penned song "Nobody Knows It", were flops.
+Plastic Penny's follow-up singles, such as the Bill Martin/Phil Coulter song "Nobody Knows It", were flops.

 Mick Grabham (then billed as Mick Graham) moved on to play with Cochise and then Procol Harum.
-Keith later became the lead vocalist with The Congregation, who share the "one-hit wonder" tag with Plastic Penny.
-Raymond replaced Christine Perfect in Chicken Shack, then joined Savoy Brown and later played several spells with the rock band UFO.
-Nigel Olsson became an in-demand session musician, most notably drumming on much of Elton John's early work and back with him from 2001.
-He also worked with the Spencer Davis Group, Uriah Heep, Kiki Dee, Neil Sedaka, Rod Stewart and Leo Sayer.
+Keith became the lead vocalist with The Congregation.
+Raymond replaced Christine Perfect (Christine McVie) in Chicken Shack, then joined Savoy Brown and later played with UFO.
+Nigel Olsson became the drummer for Elton John and an in-demand session musician.
 Tony Murray played on Elton John’s Empty Sky with Olsson, and then joined The Troggs.

 The group's third and final album Heads I Win, Tails You Lose was a compilation of the band's more obscure recordings, issued in 1970 after the group had disbanded.